steveschnepp/usyslogd/README.rst

 Bugs
 ----

-It actually doesn't call `syslog(3)`, but simply emits to `stdout`.
-This enable to avoid parsing the incoming message, but the priority isn't handled correctly.
+It actually calls `syslog(3)`, but doesn't parse the priority of the incoming message, so it isn't handled correctly.